anthill499/Coffee-Up/README.md

 1) Phases and Days of the week

     -  For example, ```Phase 1``` represents the "grand opening" week, consisting of levels of ```1-7```
-    -  As level passes, more customers come in
+    -  As level passes, more orders come in
     -  As each phase passes, more drink combinations are created as your business "grows"